bcgov/MyGovBC-notification-server/docs/_docs/config-subscription.md

 ## Duplicated Subscription
 *NotifyBC* by default allows a user subscribe to a service through same channel multiple times.
 If this is undesirable, you can set config *subscription.detectDuplicatedSubscription* to true.
 In such case instead of sending user a confirmation request, *NotifyBC* sends user a duplicated subscription notification message.
-Unlike a confirmation request, duplicated subscription notification message doesn't and shouldn't contain any information to allow user confirm the subscription.
+Unlike a confirmation request, duplicated subscription notification message either shouldn't contain any information to allow user confirm the subscription, or it should contain a link that allows user to replace existing confirmed subscription with this one.
 You can customize duplicated subscription notification message by setting config *subscription.duplicatedSubscriptionNotification* in either *config.local.js* or using configuration api for service-specific dynamic config.
 Following is the default settings defined in
 *config.json*

 ```json